New Club Orientation

 New Club Probation Terms

-- Be eligible make an unlimited number of appeals to the CCC Collaboration and SG Collaboration funds.
+- Be eligible to make an unlimited number of appeals to the CCC Collaboration and Student Government Collaboration funds.

 - Be listed on the official SAO list of clubs.